CervTest/backstage-app/README.md

 ## A few technical details

 * The `yarn setup` step has been added for a bit of developer utility, including shipped templates for `.env` and the `app-config.local.yaml` file Backstage looks for automatically on local-only execution
+  * Note: This seems to still have OS-specific trouble at times.
+The extras can be torn out of `package.json` with the user just copying the two files manually.
+The token part is not in use yet.
+  * `yarn minisetup` can be used to skip the token and env loading - but be mindful what'll be missing or adjust as needed for your sytem
 * The `packages/backend/Dockerfile` remains unmodified as of this writing and works - optimization in a multi-layered build can come later.
 It starts in `/app` meaning links to local catalog files need to look there, not in `../..` as is done when running from source
   * Instructions for building Docker are available within the Dockerfile
 * The included `Jenkinsfile` can successfully build and publish the Docker image when paired with a compatible Jenkins setup (targets Google Container Registry, easy to change)
 * There is a separate infra repo at https://github.com/CervTest/backstage-infra with another Jenkinsfile that knows how to deploy to a public demo Backstage via Helm
   * This further supports secrets imported via Jenkins credentials and a `cm-app-config.extra.yaml` that is supplied in a Kubernetes context and wired up for the Backstage container without further config or rebuild needed

+## Plugins

+For Backstage plugins have traditionally been applied directly to source code, while also relying on a Node dependency.
+As such it has been tricky to "install" a bunch of plugins quickly, as each takes modifying source files, often overlapping.
+One approach to at least _seeing_ how individual plugins work is making a new branch off `basic` then solely installing a single plugin there.
+Later instance branches (like `main`) that correspond to a given Backstage can be merged into from various plugin branches with any conflicts resolved then.

+While working locally with this approach it is important to keep your config files and .gitignored files in mind, lest you end up with a plugin and a half if for instance `app-config.local.yaml` has not been deleted.
+The `.env` file will also not overwrite when running `yarn setup` again, but then generally won't cause trouble from having more new variables added than needed.